alochimpasplum/Sidekick-S-TFG/README.md

 ```

+## Operations in Process box
+- Print:
+  - Write some text inside
+  - Write any variable without anything
+  - Write any concatenation of text + variable + text
+  - Write "print" and the text to print (or concatenation)
+  - [ ] TODO: add images to show how to print

 ## Limitations
 - Maintain a good separation between arrows in arrow chains
 - [ ] TODO: add images to show how to draw arrows